shriyashpatil/design_patterns/README.md

 # design_patterns
-All programmnig design patterns required for development
+All programming design patterns required for development